 REVIEW OF NORMAL HISTOLOGY OF THE LOWER URINARY TRACT “QUICK REVIEW”

-The outflow of the kidneys (renal pelvis, ureters, bladder, and urethra) comprises the lower urinary tract (Figure 13-1).
-The basic histology is that all are lined by urothelium (transitional epithelium), which covers a connective tissue layer of lamina propria, a variably thick layer of smooth muscle (muscularis propria) and adventitia (Figure 13-2).
+The outflow of the kidneys (renal pelvis, ureters, bladder, and urethra) comprises the lower urinary tract (Figure 14-1).
+The basic histology is that all are lined by urothelium (transitional epithelium), which covers a connective tissue layer of lamina propria, a variably thick layer of smooth muscle (muscularis propria), and adventitia (Figure 14-2).
 Urothelium is specialized epithelium that is multilayered with large surface superficial cells (umbrella cells), which can change shape as the bladder dilates and contracts.
 These contain specialized cell junctions that are resistant to permeation by urine.
 Beneath this are five to six layers of smaller urothelial cells.
-The muscularis propria is well developed in the bladder, and coordinated contraction of this muscle (detrusor muscle) helps in emptying the bladder.
+The muscularis propria is well developed in the bladder.
+Coordinated contraction of this muscle (detrusor muscle) helps in emptying the bladder.
 Muscle is less prominent in the ureters and the urethra.
-The distal urethra is lined by squamous epithelium, which is continuity with the squamous epithelium of the external genitalia.
-Both the male and female urethra contain mucinous glands in their walls.
+The distal urethra is lined by squamous epithelium, which is in continuity with the squamous epithelium of the external genitalia.
+Both the male urethra and female urethra contain mucinous glands in their walls.

 Gross image of kidneys, ureters, and bladder.
 Kidneys are shown in coronal section.
 The bladder has been opened to show oblique ureteral openings in the posterolateral wall.
 The neck of the bladder and the urethral opening are visible at the bottom of the figure.